albar965/albar965.github.io/littlenavmap-faq.md

 #### Found 10 notes in 12 scenery entries when loading the scenery database [**▲**](#top) [🔗](#msfs-notes) {#msfs-notes}

-This message appears after loading the MSFS scenery library.
+This message appears after loading the MSFS 2020 scenery library.
 Numbers will differ.

+Note that this issue does not appear with MSFS 2024.

 Furthermore there are one or more messages like the one below: